Experienced Criminal Defense Lawyers Protecting The Futures Of Juveniles Charged With Serious Crimes

 - Driving Without a License: In Virginia, driving without a license can be a misdemeanor.
 Consequences can include a year in jail and fines.

 No minor wants to have a mark on their record.
-If your child faces any of these charges, please don’t hesitate to contact our office.
+If your child has been arrested for a juvenile crime, please don’t hesitate to contact our law office.

 Will A Juvenile Charge In Virginia Be Visible On My Adult Record?